roblatour/ESP32TimeServer/README.md

 This file should be edited to match your desired hardware setup before building.<br>
 > **Note:** the settings file is used to indicate if you are using certain features or not.<br>
-> These include: supportForAnUpTimeRestartButton, supportForLiquidCrystalDisplay, and
+> These include: 'supportForAnUpTimeRestartButton', 'supportForLiquidCrystalDisplay', and
-> supportForOTEUpdates.<br>
+> 'supportForOTEUpdates'.<br>
-> Please ensure the correct values (true or false) are set appropriately for your desired usage.<br>
+> Please ensure the correct values ('true' or 'false') are set appropriately for your desired usage.<br>
-> If a Liquid Crystal Display is **not** connected the value for supportForLiquidCrystalDisplay
+> If a Liquid Crystal Display is **not** connected the value for 'supportForLiquidCrystalDisplay'
-> **must** be set to false or a critical run time error will occur.
+> **must** be set as 'false' or a critical run time error will occur.
 ### Setup Step 3 - Build

 #### Setup Step 3a - Pre-work for early ESP32-P4 modules: